HelenHarman/WekaUsingScavenger/README.md

 ##Compile and Run

-This package msu be compile using Java 8. (java.util.function.Function is not avaliable in Java 7) lib/ directory must contain the scavenger and WEKA JAR files.
+This package must be compile using Java 8. (java.util.function.Function is not avaliable in Java 7) lib/ directory must contain the scavenger and WEKA JAR files.

 Create JAR file :